sepal-contrib/se.plan/doc/en.rst

 .. note::

-    only the :code:`.json`files will be available
+    -   Only the :code:`.json` files will be available.
+    -   If you've just uploaded the file, hit the :code:`reload` button to reload the file list of the menu.

 .. tip::

-    by default the file selector is pointing where **se.plan** is saving recipes and results.
+    By default the file selector is pointing where **se.plan** is saving recipes and results.
 If the user wants to access the rest of its SEPAL workspace, simply click on the :code:`parent` link in the popup menu (on top of the list).

 Once the user will click on :code:`apply the selected recipe`, **se.plan** will reload the AOI specified in the recipe and changed all the questionnaire answers according to the loaded recipe.
 It's then automatically validated.